onnlucky/hotel/readme.txt

 add methods vs functions, methods try to bind a this dynamically ... helps with actors too
 example: function = { }
          method = @{ }

+add something around tlWorkerMigrate(...thread...) so Cocoa can take the main thread? tricky...

   ----